 - using personal or special categories of personal information about a child in order to provide you with a quote related to travel insurance or fulfil the services outlined in your policy documents, such as handling a claim.

-For details about how we use your information to communicate our similar products and/or services, your use of our websites and email communications, please refer to section 4 of this notice.
+For details about how we use your personal information to communicate our similar products and/or services, your use of our websites and email communications, please refer to section 4 of this notice.

 There may be times when we will require your permission to provide information about products and services to you, such as: